NikazaInc/location-services-sdk-android/doc/SDK.md

 ##### Advanced framework configuration

 Take these optional steps to add or modify the Nikaza Location Services Framework settings.

-1. Modify the other default configuration values such as power saving mode, lost timeout and rssi range to control the frequency of Nikaza API calls.
-These needs to be set before calling NBeaconScanner.getInstance().startScanning();
+These variables needs to be set before calling NBeaconScanner.getInstance().startScanning();

-    - If `NikazaConstants.API_INVOCATION_RSSI_DIFFERENCE` is set to 30 then Nikaza API calls are trigerred only if the RSSI changes by at least 30dBm once a beacon is found.
+    - If `NikazaConstants.API_INVOCATION_RSSI_DIFFERENCE` is set to 30 then Nikaza API calls are triggered only if the RSSI changes by at least 30dBm once a beacon is found.
 Default 20.
     - `NikazaConstants.LOST_TIMEOUT` defines the amount of time in milliseconds to wait (after a beacon is lost) before trigerring an exit event to Nikaza backend.
-Default 10000 ms.
+Default 10000.
     - If `NikazaConstants.POWER_SAVING_MODE = false` GPS polling is more frequest.
 Note that this will drain the battery faster.
 Default true.
     - If `NikazaConstants.AutoWiFiON = true` the SDK will automatically turn on the devices WiFi.
 Default false.